MIGUELANGELCIPRIANO/NODEJS-SEQUELIZE-RESTAPI/README.md

 ## INTRODUCTION

-In this project we will create a **Node.js** REST API using **Sequelize**, as ORM, and **PostgreSQL**, as relational database, for query execution and table creation.
+In this project we will create a **Node.js** REST API using **Sequelize**, as ORM, and **PostgreSQL**, as relational database, for query execution and table creation. <br>
-The REST API will have a project endpoint and each project in turn will consist of different tasks, establishing a one-to-many (1:N) relationship.
+The REST API will have a project endpoint and each project in turn will consist of different tasks, establishing a one-to-many (1:N) relationship. <br>
 This project aims to understand the basic operation of **Sequelize**, route creation, CRUD (CREATE, READ, UPDATE, DELETE) and connection to a relational database.

 <img width="50%" src="https://i.postimg.cc/Fsk85772/PROJECTSDB-ERD.jpg" >